 Locksmiths also know when it’s time for an upgrade.
 Use their advice to make an informed decision about whether you need a smart lock or a replacement analog lock.

-At Quicksmith, we offer professional residential lock services.
+At Quicksmith, we offer professional residential lock services and auto lock services.
 Our locksmiths are impressively fast and can help you fix or upgrade your lock.
 We can help you choose a smart lock or manufacture a new key as needed.